Gabriela Hearst, Kerby Jean-Raymond win top fashion awards

 He recently said that racism had become more overt since the 2016 election.
 “We're unearthing things now.
 We're realizing that we had outward racists among us in the fashion industry," he told the Washington Post in June.
 "You’re seeing images now, you’re seeing blackface parties … the type of stuff we were enduring as young designers, a lot of that stuff was covert.”

+Following Monday's announcement, Jean-Raymond posted a brief Instagram video showing him opening up the box containing his silver trophy, and winking at his followers.

-The award for international women's designer went to Pierpaolo Piccioli for Valentino.
-The international men's designer award went to Kim Jones for Dior.
+In two new categories, the award for international women's designer went to Pierpaolo Piccioli for Valentino, and the international men's designer award went to Kim Jones for Dior.

+Clemens, the accessories design winner, was born to Liberian parents in New York.
+He founded his unisex brand, Telfar, while still a student at Pace University.
+Famous for his popular Telfar “shopping bags,” he is a 2017 winner of the CFDA/Vogue Fashion Fund Prize.

+Rogers, who won for emerging designer, won the Fashion Fund prize last year.
+He is known for exaggerated silhouettes, often in bright neon colors.
+“My friends and family encourage me to manifest my singular American Dream,” he wrote on Instagram, “and I feel that it’s increasingly important to emphasize that specificity and clarity of vision, especially today.”